 If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
-See "Seat belts" for details.
+See "Seat belts" on page 40 for details.

-• For effective protection in automobile accidents and sudden stops, child must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
+à For effective protection in automobile accidents and sudden stops, a child must be properly restrained, using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
 In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior.

-- Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, and is put on the rear seat.
-According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat. - Never put a rear-facing child restraint system on the front seat.
-In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - Unless it is unavoidable, do not put a child restraint system on the front seat.
+- à Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, installed on the rear seat.
+According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat. - à Never install a rear-facing child restraint system on the front seat.
+In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is installed on the front seat. - à Unless it is unavoidable, do not install a forward-facing child restraint system on the front seat. - à A forward-facing child restraint system should be allowed to installed on the front seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child.